• Skip to primary navigation

 Prepare the gravy mix as per package directions.

-Prepared gravy in stainless steel pot.
+Ground beef, vegetables and gravy in stainless steel skillet.

 Mix together the gravy, ground beef and vegetables.
 Stir in the tomato paste and thyme, then spread into a 2 quart casserole dish.